rollerozxa/boxsmasher.voxelmanip.se/download.md

 The latest version of Box Smasher is 1.1.0, released on 28th January 2025.
 [You can read the release announcement here.](/news/2025/box-smasher-1.1-released/)

 ## F-Droid
-Box Smasher will be soon available on F-Droid.

-{% comment %}
 Box Smasher is available to download on the alternative app store F-Droid.
 This is the recommended distribution method for Android:

 <a href="https://f-droid.org/packages/se.voxelmanip.boxsmasher/">